sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A version of the VIM editor which includes recent enhancements
+Short desc    : A version of the VIM editor which includes recent enhancements
 URL          : http://www.vim.org/
-Лицензия     : Vim and MIT
+License      : Vim and MIT
-Описание     : VIM (VIsual editor iMproved) is an updated and improved version of the
+Descript     : VIM (VIsual editor iMproved) is an updated and improved version of the
              : vi editor.
 Vi was the first real screen-based editor for UNIX, and is
              : still very popular.
 VIM improves on vi by adding new features:
              : multiple windows, multi-level undo, block highlighting and more.
 The